crossplane/crossplane/design/design-doc-agent.md

 could be a controller that is separately installed and it could add new `apiGroup`s as they appear as `InfrastructurePublication`s in the remote cluster.

+### Agent as an Executable for VMs

+Instead of remote cluster, a VM can also use the infrastructure services that the central cluster exposes.
+A different version of the agent could sync the secrets to a file in the VM that can be used as credential file for VM workloads.
+Maybe a small api-server shipped with that agent binary for requirement requests?

 ## Alternatives Considered